ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 ## System Administration

 System Administration is the process of managing, troubleshooting, and maintaining the solution.
 To complete this, system administrators are granted permissions over the solution.
-The allocation of permissions to administrators should align with the administrator’s role within the organisation and the principle of least privileged access.
-The allocation of permission to the administrator’s role is captured within the Role Based Access Control (RBAC) policy.
+The allocation of permissions to administrators should align with the administrator's role within the organisation and the principle of least privileged access.
+The allocation of permission to the administrator's role is captured within the Role Based Access Control (RBAC) policy.

 ### Administrative Consoles